hemisemidemipresent/cyberquincy/README.md

 # Project Info

 -   this project uses CommonJS modules
--   there is now a `.eslintrc.json` linter file which should hopefully
+-   there is now ESLint for this project - there is an `.eslintrc.json` linter file now which should hopefully enforce a somewhat consistent code standard

 # Contributing Guidelines